-The Gambit installation directory is where all system files are installed.
-This directory is prefix/version, where version is the system version string (e.g. v4.3.2 for Gambit v4.3.2) and prefix is /usr/local/Gambit-C under UNIX, /Library/Gambit-C under Mac OS X and C:/Program Files/Gambit-C under Microsoft Windows.
-The prefix can be overridden when the system is built with the command 'configure --prefix=/my/own/Gambit-C'.
-Moreover, under UNIX and Mac OS X, prefix/current is a symbolic link which points to the installation directory.
+In the first model there is a single directory where all the Gambit installation directories are stored.
+This central installation directory is typically /usr/local/Gambit-C under UNIX, /Library/Gambit-C under Mac OS X and C:/Program Files/Gambit-C under Microsoft Windows.
+This may have been overridden when the system was built with the command 'configure --prefix=/my/Gambit-C'.
+If the system was built with the command 'configure --enable-multiple-versions' then the central installation directory is prefix/version, where version is the system version string (e.g. v4.4.2 for Gambit v4.4.2).
+Moreover, prefix/current will be a symbolic link which points to the central installation directory.
+In this model, the Gambit installation directory named X is simply the subdirectory X of the central installation directory.